olejrosendahl/boids/README.md

 # boids
-Boids artificial life program visualised using Three.js k
+Boids artificial life program visualised using Three.js <br />
+this branch will focus more on desing